A New Oracle of Kabbalah

 Welcome Friends of the Mystery,

-The new version includes brand new content, including directions for how to use multiple letters to create oracular “spreads.”
-This version has a deeper and broader perspective than that of the original book.
+I feel that this version has a deeper and broader perspective than that of the original book.

 Stay tuned for updates on when the new edition will become available.

 In the meantime, our Oracle of Kabbalah “app” for iPhone or iTouch is still for sale.
 You can take the Oracle with you wherever you go.
 It’s easy and fun, profound and deep.

 Check it out here

 Oracle of Kabbalah is a practical guide through the secret paths of the ancient Hebrew letters.
 The book shows you how to follow these paths towards the heart of the matter, the heart of your own soul.